Louise Denson - Pianist/composer/educator

 After completing her B.A.
 (Music), Louise moved to Montreal, renowned as the jazz capital of Canada.
 She was disappointed to discover that there were in fact very few jazz gigs outside festival season, and there was no chance that a person could make a living from playing jazz alone.
 Determined to gain professional experience, she soon found work in the thriving live music scene in the Latin discotheques.
 She worked variously as pianist, transcribe/arranger and musical director for Joey Armando y su Latin Fire, Ramón Tambora, Pambiche, Sainagua and Banda Caova.
 Eventually her activities included playing Island music with Jab-Jab, Haitian music with Roro d’Haiti, Eval Manigat and Joe Trujillo, Brazilian music with Marcelo Nascimento and Vovo, as well as running her own Latin jazz combo, ¡A Comer! which was described as “Montreal’s best latin jazz group” in the local press!
 And of course, as many jazz gigs as possible with Louise Denson Group.

 She continued studying, taking a jazz composition course with Andrew Homzy and Joe Sullivan at Concordia University.
-It is not an exaggeration to say that it changed her life: Louise has been writing ever since, authoring well over 100 compositions and countless arrangements.
+It is not an exaggeration to say that it changed her life: Louise has been writing ever since, authoring close to 200 compositions and countless arrangements.
 She also completed a Masters of Music at New England Conservatory in Boston where she studied with Paul Bley, Bevan Manson, George Russell and Joe Maneri, all of whom were deeply influential in her development as a player and composer.

 Upon migrating to Australia in 1999, Louise lectured in jazz at the Queensland Conservatorium, Brisbane, acting as area head 2001-2013 and retiring in 2020.
 Her areas of teaching specialisation were aural studies and composition, although she also taught theory, arranging, a bit of jazz history and of course jazz piano and improvisation.
 She also acted as co-ordinator of the masters and doctoral research programs 2015-2020.